the-events-calendar/the-events-calendar/readme.txt

 * Fix - Resolved issue where iCal exports on month view were exporting more events than intended [72133]
 * Fix - Resolved meta width issue for maps when Pro is active [69844, 72272]
 * Fix - Resolved issue where featured images were not being imported via Event Aggregator Facebook imports [72764]
+* Tweak - Translation improvements and fixes [70068]
 * Tweak - Allow "-1" when specifying the "Month view events per day" setting [70497]

 = [4.4.2] 2017-02-09 =